 Comprehensive insurance pays for the repair or replacement of your vehicle in the event of damage caused by an unexpected situation such as theft, vandalism, fire, natural disaster, falling or flying objects, or civil disobedience.
 You are covered up to the current cash value of your car.

 An "at-fault" accident is when you are considered responsible for causing it, either through an act of your own or a failure to take action.

 In most cases, car insurance goes with the car rather than the driver.
 Hence, as long as your friend has a license, your insurance should cover any damage that might occur.

 A lapse occurs when you stop paying for or cancel your car insurance.
 We recommend avoiding an insurance lapse as this can result in costly consequences.

-When you choose Thomas Jones Insurance Agency INC, we make sure you’re making your payments on time and let you know about all the risks involved.
+When you choose Thomas Jones Insurance and Financial Services Advisors, we make sure you're making your payments on time and let you know about all the risks involved.